-Much of my personal work is available as prints on canvas, metal, and other mediums.
-All prints are shipped directly to you and come with a 30 day money back guarantee.
+Much of my personal work is available as prints on canvas, metal, and other mediums, in a variety of sizes, finishes and prices.
+Many are also available complete with frames and mattes.
 Click here for more information.

 Very often, someone just starting in photography has questions about what camera or lens (or both) they should buy.
 If they ask a salesperson in a photo store, they may get great advice or they may get advice that serves only to help the store's bottom line.
 If they ask an established photographer, they may get advice centered around whatever brand of camera that photographer shoots with.

 But in almost every case, that newbie photographer will hear something like this --

 I was recently asked to photograph Traditions Fine Furniture and Design for their website and other publicity work.
 There were some interesting challenges.

 Normally when I shoot the interior of a house, I shoot strictly available light.
 There have only been a couple of times when I needed to put up additional lights, which almost always results in a huge amount of post processing.